 a) Controllers have certain obligations to respond to requests of a Data Subject whose Personal Data is being processed under this Data Processing Addendum and who wishes to exercise any of their rights under Applicable Laws including, but not limited to: (i) right of access and update; (ii) right to data portability; (iii) right to erasure; (iv) right to rectification; (v) right to object to automated decision-making; or (vi) right to object to processing.

 b) Data Subjects have the right to obtain certain information about the processing of their personal data through a subject access request (“Subject Access Request”).
-The Parties shall maintain a record of Subject Access Requests, the decisions made and any information that was exchanged.
-Records must include copies of the request for information, details of the data accessed and shared and where relevant, notes of any meeting, correspondence or phone calls relating to the request.
+The Parties shall maintain a record of Subject Access Requests, the decisions made, and any information that was exchanged.
+Records must include copies of the request for information, details of the data accessed and shared, and, where relevant, notes of any meeting, correspondence, or phone calls relating to the request.

 c) The Parties agree that the responsibility for complying with a Subject Access Request falls to the Party receiving the Subject Access Request in respect of the Personal Data held by that Party but any final decisions made by the Controller will govern.